 Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

-Effective January 1, 2021, SB 1232 provides program flexibility to CalWORKs WTW participants who are enrolled, or planning to enroll full-time or part-time at a publicly funded or non-profit (henceforth referred to as publicly funded) post-secondary institutions of higher education, such as community colleges, technical schools, 4-year colleges or universities, as well as adult education and adult schools.
+Effective January 1, 2021, Senate Bill (SB) 1232 provides program flexibility to CalWORKs WTW participants who are enrolled full-time or part-time at a publicly funded or non-profit (henceforth referred to as publicly funded) post-secondary institutions of higher education, such as community colleges, technical schools, 4-year colleges or universities, as well as adult education and adult schools.
 SB 1232 provisions also apply to online schools that meet the definition of a publicly funded post-secondary institution of higher education, even if the actual institution is located out-of-state.

 Effective January 1, 2023, SB 768 made changes to the program established by SB 1232.
 The program established by SB 1232 and impacted by the passage of SB 768 is now known as the Student Training and Education Program (STEP).